shruti-sen2004/OIBSIP/README.md

 💡 TASK-3 - A BASIC TO-DO WEBPAGE

 # Website
-To visit the websites click on the link diven in the description box
+To visit the websites click on the link diven in the about box.